$0 District of Columbia Foster Care Quick-Start Checklist

 In many states, foster care licensing runs through a single government office.
 You apply to the Department of Social Services, they assign a worker, and the process is standardized.
 DC is structurally different.

 CFSA maintains legal custody of children and runs the Placement Unit that matches children to homes.
-But the family-facing operations — recruitment, training, home studies, licensing, and post-placement support — are contracted out to private agencies.
+But most family-facing operations — recruitment, training, home studies, licensing, and post-placement support — are handled through private agencies.
 Your licensing experience is shaped by your agency's organizational capacity, not by CFSA's policies.

 This means:

 • Training quality varies.
-All agencies deliver the TIPS-MAPP curriculum (30 hours minimum), but the quality of facilitation, the depth of the SOGIE module, and the practical relevance of the training content differ by who's teaching it.
+All agencies deliver the 30-hour TIPS-MAPP curriculum, but the quality of facilitation, the depth of the SOGIE module, and the practical relevance of the training content differ by who's teaching it.

 • Home study timelines vary.
 An agency with 12 licensing workers and manageable caseloads processes home studies faster than one with 4 workers juggling 25 families each.